ge-high-assurance/VERDICT/tools/README.md

 after you open an AADL file, answer yes since the project must have a Xtext nature to enable our VERDICT plugin's functionality.

-You can invoke our VERDICT plugin's functionality from the Verdict pulldown menu.
+You can invoke VERDICT's functionality from the Verdict pulldown menu (in the OSATE application toolbar).
 First click on a project's name in the AADL Navigator pane to make it the currently selected project, then pull down the Verdict menu and run the appropriate back-end tools (MBAA, MBAS, CRV, etc.).

-Our plugin will use Docker Java API calls to pull down the appropriate Docker image from Docker Hub (only if the image isn't already in your Docker's local cache), start a temporary Docker container to run the MBAA or CRV command, and then display any output from that command.
+Our plugin will use Docker Java API calls to pull the appropriate Docker image from Docker Hub (only if the image isn't already in your Docker's local cache), start a temporary Docker container to run the MBAA or CRV command, and then display any output from that command.
 If you use the executable jar instead of the Docker image, the plugin will run the executable jar in a subprocess directly on your system.
 Both the temporary container and the executable jar will run several VERDICT back-end tool chain programs in additional subprocesses inside the temporary container or directly on your system as well.

 For further information how to analyze a model's system architecture using our VERDICT tools, please read our VERDICT wiki's